fgokeke/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 name VARCHAR(256)
 The database name will be passed as an argument of the mysql command If the table unique_id already exists, your script should not fail

+6. States table
+mandatory
+Write a script that creates the database hbtn_0d_usa and the table states (in the database hbtn_0d_usa) on your MySQL server.

+states description:
+id INT unique, auto generated, can’t be null and is a primary key name VARCHAR(256) can’t be null
+If the database hbtn_0d_usa already exists, your script should not fail If the table states already exists, your script should not fail

+7. Cities table
+mandatory
+Write a script that creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa) on your MySQL server.

+cities description:
+id INT unique, auto generated, can’t be null and is a primary key state_id INT, can’t be null and must be a FOREIGN KEY that references to id of the states table name VARCHAR(256) can’t be null
+If the database hbtn_0d_usa already exists, your script should not fail If the table cities already exists, your script should not fail

+8. Cities of California
+mandatory
+Write a script that lists all the cities of California that can be found in the database hbtn_0d_usa.

+The states table contains only one record where name = California (but the id can be different, as per the example) Results must be sorted in ascending order by cities.id You are not allowed to use the JOIN keyword
+The database name will be passed as an argument of the mysql command

+9. Cities by States
+mandatory
+Write a script that lists all cities contained in the database hbtn_0d_usa.

+Each record should display: cities.id - cities.name - states.name
+Results must be sorted in ascending order by cities.id You can use only one SELECT statement
+The database name will be passed as an argument of the mysql command